Configuring the ForgeRock Identity Platform™ in a DevOps Environment (FR-523)

 - Move from development to other environments

 Lesson 2: Building Your Own Docker Base Images

-- Deploy the Platform with your own Docker base images
+- Deploy with your own Docker base images

 Lesson 3: Handling Secrets